hc825b/hc825b.github.io/_pages/about.md

 The two Chinese characters in my name are simple and common words, and kids in Chinese-speaking countries will recognize them even before entering elementary schools.
 The two characters however may be written, pronounced, and interpreted differently under different languages, regions, and contexts.
-As a computer science researcher that also has to learn about electrical engineering and mechanical engineering, I found these facts interesting as it mentally matches to the root causes of bugs in programming like ambiguous language semantics, nondeterministic behaviors depending on context/environment, and most frustrating of all, different conventions in different communities.
+As a computer science researcher that also has to learn about electrical engineering and mechanical engineering, I found these facts interesting as it mentally matches the root causes of bugs in programming such as ambiguous language semantics, nondeterministic behaviors depending on context/environment, and most frustrating of all, different conventions in different communities.

 ### Syntax